Combined Pill: The FPA Guide

 • Could reduce your risk of pregnancy.
 This is because if you forget your pill just before or just after a break, you’re more at risk of pregnancy than at other times

-Bleeding is very common when you first start taking the pill and isn’t usually anything to worry about.
-It may take up to three months to settle down.
+Bleeding is very common when you first start using the pill.
+It isn’t usually anything to worry about.
+It may take up to 3 months to settle down.

-It’s important to keep taking the pills according to instructions, even if the bleeding is as heavy as a withdrawal bleed.
+It’s important to keep taking the pill according to instructions, even if the bleeding is as heavy as a withdrawal bleed.

 If you’re taking the pill continuously, it’s normal to get some bleeding, see How do I take the pill?